How to Track Coronavirus in Your APCD

 How do I find SARS-CoV-2 and COVID-19 in my data?

 You may find claims for diagnostic testing and treatment.
 SARS-CoV-2 infections cause a range of illness, from little to no symptoms, to those affected being severely ill and even dying.
 Symptoms can include fever, cough, and shortness of breath.
 The condition can progress to lower respiratory infection, bronchitis, pneumonia, and even acute respiratory distress syndrome.

-Effective March 13, 2020, the AMA has released a new CPT code for SARS-CoV-2 testing: 87635 Infectious agent detection by nucleic acid (DNA or RNA); severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19]), amplified probe technique.
+As of June 26, 2020, the AMA Current Procedural Terminology (CPT®) Editorial Panel has adopted a new CPT code to report antigen testing of patients suspected of SARS-CoV-2 infection (87426).
+Effective March 13, 2020, the AMA released a new CPT code for SARS-CoV-2 testing: 87635 Infectious agent detection by nucleic acid (DNA or RNA); severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19]), amplified probe technique.
 Note that this is a more specific code under the existing “parent” code of 87471 Infectious agent detection by nucleic acid (DNA or RNA), which may be used when testing for any infectious agent, including COVID-19.